 Because mesothelioma symptoms are typically not evident until decades after asbestos contact, many individuals who worked at the Brooklyn Navy Yard during its final years of operation are only now being diagnosed with mesothelioma.

-Led by accomplished New York mesothelioma lawyer Joseph P. Williams, The Williams Law Firm has helped mesothelioma patients and their families from across the country recover the compensation they need to cope with medical costs and other expenses associated with mesothelioma treatment.
-If you or a loved one was diagnosed with mesothelioma, please call us today at 855-575-MESO (6376) or contact us online to arrange your free, no-obligation consultation.
+Led by founding New York mesothelioma lawyer Joseph P. Williams, The Williams Law Firm has helped mesothelioma patients and their families from across the country recover the compensation they need to cope with medical expenses and other losses.
+Attorney Williams has never lost a mesothelioma case in over 30 years of practice.
+If you have been diagnosed with mesothelioma, contact us online to arrange your free, no-obligation consultation.

 The Williams Law Firm is based in New York, but we work with asbestos exposure victims and their families nationwide.